zzAzz/Archon/iterations/v4-streamlit-ui-overhaul/README.md

 The MCP tab simplifies the process of configuring MCP for AI IDEs:

-- Select your IDE (Windsurf, Cursor, or Cline)
+- Select your IDE (Windsurf, Cursor, Cline, or Roo Code)
 - Generate configuration commands or JSON
 - Copy configuration to clipboard
 - Get step-by-step instructions for your specific IDE